Engineering - Undergraduate Programs

 - Materials Science and Engineering (sm) (0581)

-    All undergraduate courses in the Faculty (except for Electrical and Electronic Engineering - English Track) are given in Hebrew.
+All undergraduate courses in the Faculty are given in Hebrew.

 Courses of the first four semesters concentrate on the acquisition of the basic tools of mathematics, general studies in the exact sciences, and the fundamentals of engineering.
 In the fifth and sixth semesters, students take basic engineering courses relevant to their specific engineering discipline.
 The seventh and eighth semesters are devoted to expanding and advancing professional knowledge, pursuing in-depth specialization, and planning projects in the student's fields of specialization.

 Graduates of foreign high schools must have successfully completed one pre-academic year of the Mechina in the exact sciences program or one academic year at a university where the program included at least one advanced mathematics course as well as courses in exact sciences.